-The Early Childhood Associate curriculum prepares individuals to work with children from infancy through middle childhood in diverse learning environments.
-Students will combine learned theories with practice in actual settings with young children under the supervision of qualified teachers.
+The Early Childhood Education curriculum prepares individuals to work with children from birth through eight in diverse learning environments.
+Students will combine learned theories with practice in actual settings with youngchildren under the supervision of qualified teachers

 Course work includes child growth and development; physical/nutritional needs of children; care and guidance of children; and communication skills with families and children.
 Students will foster the cognitive/language, physical/motor, social/emotional and creative development of young children.